 Dr. Glen Wainwright offers sedation dentistry in Austin, Texas to help relieve dental phobia.
 The comfort of our patients is important to our staff at Austin Dental Care.
-We make every effort to ensure our patients are relaxed throughout all phases of their dental treatment.
+We make every effort to ensure that our patients can relax throughout all phases of their dental treatment.
 Patients with dental anxiety or fear of the dentist benefit from sedation dentistry because it is a pain-free way to receive dental care.
 Learn more about the benefits of this general dental solution.

 Benefits of Sedation Dentistry

-Sedation dentistry is most commonly used for patients that deal with dental fear or anxiety.
+Sedation dentistry is most common for patients that deal with dental fear or anxiety.
 Dental fear can make it difficult to come in for regular dental checkups.
 For some people, only certain things, like drills, trigger their fear of the dentist.
-Other people may be triggered by the entire environment of the dental office in general and may avoid coming into the office.
+Other people may fear the entire environment of the dental office in general, and avoid coming into the office.

-However, if preventative dental care is avoided, it leads to more extensive oral health issues.
-This means care that takes longer and is more invasive than it would’ve been if it would’ve been caught early.
-Patients with anxiety then have to sit through long sessions to restore their oral health.
+However, if patients avoid preventative dental care, it leads to more extensive oral health issues down the road.
+This means longer and more invasive dental treatments rather than minor fixes.
+Patients with anxiety then have to sit through longer sessions to restore their oral health.

 Sedation doesn’t only help patients with dental fear.
-If you need multiple surgery treatments or long dental procedures, this can help you get all of them done in fewer sessions.
+If you need many surgical treatments or long dental procedures, this can help you complete all of them in fewer sessions.
 It’s also ideal for patients that have a bad gag reflex, as a reflex can fight the dentist as he’s trying to perform his work.
-Lastly, it can help patients that have movement disorders or special needs get the care they need safely.
+Lastly, it can help patients that have movement disorders, or special needs, safely get the care that they need.

 By using sedation methods, Dr. Wainwright can complete procedures faster.
 It helps relax both the gag reflex and the patient in general, making it easier to do work inside your mouth.
 It also helps to provide care that’s pain-free.
 If you have sensitive teeth or extensive damage to your teeth, it can be painful to get even standard care.
 Sedation helps take care of this.